 Wednesday, January 17, 2000

 page 24

 WOMEN'S BASKETBALL

+Toppling a powerhouse

+OBSERVER

 Irish beat No.1 Huskies for first time

-By TIM CASEY Assistant Sports Editor
+By TIM CASEY

+Assistant Sports Editor

 She had a dream.

 It did not stem from hundreds of years of racial inequality, a denial of basic Constitutional rights or living in a hypocritical America.
 Rather, Notre Dame coach Muffet McGraw's aspiration arose from over a decade of Connecticut-induced distress.

-No need to wonder "what if"
+No need to wonder "what if" anymore.

-anymore.

 Because on Monday, for the first time in school history, the No. 3 Irish beat the No. 1 Huskies 92-76 before a raucous, sold-out home crowd.
 With the victory, Notre Dame (17-0) remains the only undefeated team in the country and will most likely ascend to their first-ever top ranking when the Associated Press and USA TODAY/ESPN polls are released Monday.
 "To come out and see the Joyce Center full has been my dream forever since I've been here," McGraw said.
 "It's one of those moments in my life that I'll always remember."
-So will the 11,418 spectators.
-For one afternoon, promotional gimmicks like Anthony Travel's "Ants in Your Pants" and "Beach Day" were not Toppling a powerhouse OBSERVER
+So will the 11,418 specta- For one afternoon, promotional gimmicks like Anthony Travel's "Ants in Your Pants" and "Beach Day" were not

-Irish senior ruth Riley looks for an open player Monday in No. 3 Notre Dame's upset over No. 1 UConn.
+LISA VELTE/The Observer Irish senior ruth Riley looks for an open player Monday in No. 3 Notre Dame's upset over No. 1 UConn.
 Leading her team in its first win over the Huskies in school history, Riley netted 29 points and brought down 12 rebounds. required to provide entertainment.
-Instead of watching the usual domination of an inferior opponent, the first sold-out crowd in Irish history witnessed a Ruth Riley-led squad upstage the nation's premier five starters scored in double program in nearly all facets of the game.
-The Irish led the entire game, shot 61.5 percent (29of-51) from the floor, and all figures.
+Instead of watching the usual domination of an inferior opponent, the first sold-out crowd in Irish history witnessed a Ruth Riley-led squad upstage the nation's premier program in nearly all facets of the game.
+The Irish led the entire game, shot 61.5 percent (29-of-51) from the floor, and all five starters scored in double figures.
 Svetlana Abrosimova's 3-pointer got the Huskies to within three points early in the second half.
 But they never again sustained a period of offensive consistency, as the Irish avenged 11 previous losses to the defending national chamsee IRISH/page 19 FOOTBALL Beavers take big bite out of Irish, 40-9 By KERRY SMITH Sports Editor TEMPE, Ariz.
 Soaring highs and plummeting lows were the directions two teams took in the Bowl Championship Series' New Years Day Fiesta Bowl, although the results were not what one would have expected a few years ago.
 Two years ago, when the Oregon State Beavers were just completing their 28thconsecutive losing season, no one would have expected them to be able to rise to the top of the football rankings with a successful trip to a BCS bowl.
 No one, except head coach Dennis Erickson and his band of boasting and brash players.
 "This team has always played with confidence," Erickson said.
 "We have confidence in each other.
-Good teams have that."
-SM see FIESTA/page 21 requesting to see where the league projected him to be selected in the upcoming draft.
-According to Notre Dame football administrator Nick Carparelli, an NFL official called Williams and coach Bob Davie last week and projected Williams to be selected in the third or fourth round.
-Williams explores NFL draft "I don't know how reliable those predictions are," Carparelli said.
-"Certainly if they are not reliable, a kid could get hurt in the long run."
-When reached on Tuesday, Williams refused to comment on his future plans.
-Williams sat out the entire 1999 season for disciplinary reasons so he is eligible to apply for a fifth year.

-By TIM CASEY

-Assistant Sports Editor

-Brock Williams may have played his last game at Notre Dame.
+Good teams have that." see FIESTA/page 21 Williams explores NFL draft By TIM CASEY Assistant Sports Editor Brock Williams may have played his last game at Notre Dame.

-The Irish cornerb a c k mailed a form to the National Football League offices a Williams few days
+The Irish corner-back k mailed a form to the National Football League offices a few days